Oakland High School (Oakland, California): History

-Student life

-Oakland High School has more than 40 student-run clubs and 24 sports.

-Clubs
+In the 2022-2023 school year, the boys varsity basketball team won its first state basketball championship.

 Academics

-OHS offers many Advanced Placement (AP) courses and a wide array of challenging academic electives.
-Many concurrent enrollment college courses are offered from the Peralta Colleges after school.
+OHS offers many Advanced Placement (AP) courses, and concurrent enrollment college courses are offered from the Peralta Colleges after school.

-The AP Test Site Coordinator for the school is Carlos Padilla.

-AP courses

 Test scores

 For 2013, the school's API score was 634 out of a possible 1,000 points.

-Families and Pathways
+Families and learning pathways

-Ninth-grade students are parts of learning communities called freshman "families".
-Students in grades 10 to 12 join one of the school's Career and Technical Education (CTE), aligned pathway programs:
+Ninth-grade students are parts of learning communities called freshman "families" named after different wildcats such as puma, tiger, panther, jaguar, or cheetah.
+Students in grades 10 to 12 join one of the school's Career and Technical Education (CTE), aligned pathway programs.

-Visual Arts & Academic Magnet Program (VAAMP)

-VAAMP is an art-based academy; it teaches student how to be creative and piques their interest in art.
-It offers students classes in art, fashion, drama, and graphic design.
-VAAMP students painted a mural on Park Blvd. entitled "Beautiful Struggle."

-Environmental Science Academy (ESA)

-The Environmental Science Academy (ESA) at Oakland High was founded in 1997.
-ESA is known for its hands-on learning and field trips including regular sophomore water quality monitoring at Lake Merritt and an annual trip to Catalina Island.
-Students are given various tools to prepare themselves for the future, such as community service, college courses, and School-to-Career.
-Sophomore ESA students usually have a block class consisting of Chemistry and Environmental Studies.